robertwayne/dpymenus-book/src/templates.md

 menu.add_pages([...], template=template)
 ```

-We want to import the `Template` class, which is exposed in the base dpymenus namescape.
-We can then build create a new Template instance as we would with any class.
+We want to import the `Template` class, which is exposed in the base dpymenus namespace.
+We can then create a new Template instance.

 The template takes a variety of keyword arguments: